MindfolkTech/soulful-sync-care/docs/MVP_EXECUTION_ROADMAP.md

 2. Create launch checklist - I follow it
 3. Create runbook - I use for problems
 4. Create seed data - I load it
+5. Remember that YOU can test Supabase via the MCP server
+6. IF I need to conduct a test myself, tell me step-by-step how to test
-5. Tell me EXACTLY how to run each test
+7. Tell me EXACTLY how to run each test
-6. Give me a launch day checklist with baby steps
+8. Give me a launch day checklist with baby steps

 ```

 **Phase 5 Deliverables:** Production-ready MVP